 Wollstonecraft’s female desires and psychotic delusion turn, again, into a pharmakon of cure and toxin, when Maria and Darnford fall in love virtually.
-While the transmission of marginalia in books they share, couriered by Jemima from one cell to another, presents an affect that collapses boundaries between readers, writers, books, and their affects.
+The transmission of marginalia in books they share, couriered by Jemima from one cell to another, presents an affect that collapses boundaries between readers, writers, books, and their affects.
 Once converted into a more heteronormative desire, however, their jouissance becomes caged by the law of the father.
 The desire passed back and forth in such writing—the excess of text, ink, and feeling—offers an incipient jouissance, an exciting surplus of signification and textual materiality.
 Such an excess of writing paves an entrance into the Real.
-It does so not only through the virtual hallucinations of each captive imagining the other or through the exchange of affects, personal and impersonal, concatenated by the exchange of marginalia.
+It does so in part through the virtual hallucinations of each captive imagining the other or through the exchange of affects, personal and impersonal, concatenated by the exchange of marginalia.
 A shared atmosphere of human fantasy and affect, books as things in circulation, marginal notes, and the ruins of the asylum create a posthuman assemblage through the circulation of partially ineffable affects wrought by both fantasy’s psychotic signification and materiality’s collapse of it.
-The paratextual marginalia is not a supplement to the proper symbolic (the tales and histories they read and analyze) but rather an instance of signification that carries the Real, posthuman materiality of affect (the sub rosa warmth, liveliness, and intensities), which alter the text and its symbolic function.
+The paratextual marginalia is not a supplement to the proper Symbolic (the tales and histories they read and analyze) but rather an instance of signification that carries the Real, posthuman materiality of affect (the sub rosa warmth, liveliness, and intensities), which alter the text and its symbolic function.
 Text and paratext are smorged together in an assemblage of human-book-marginalia that generate shared affects that are not simply human.
-These affects, in their virtual and posthuman transmission, bypass the symbolic of the institutions of heteronormative marriage, sexuality, and Oedipal law.
+These affects, in their virtual and posthuman transmission, bypass the Symbolic of the institutions of heteronormative marriage, sexuality, and Oedipal law.

-The fantasy of jouissance as intellectual exchange—enacted through the book, its proliferating commentary, and affective exchange—marks a desire for the literary animacies of books, and the merger of humans and nonhumans in contact with them.
+The fantasy of jouissance as intellectual exchange—enacted through the book, its proliferating commentary, and affective exchange—marks a desire for the literary animacies of books and the merger of humans and nonhumans in contact with them.
 Mel Y. Chen has recently written of animacies as the affective movements shared by people and things that mark their mutual animation, without an objet petit a or a substitution of either nonhumans or humans for an abyssal, originary lack.
 Jouissance, for Wollstonecraft, occurs through the literal cross-cut or, as Darnford’s name suggests, the hidden crossing of human and nonhuman.
 We see this playing out as Maria translates herself into marginalia inside a book, an animacy that circulates to and from Darnford by way of entanglement with Jemima’s oral, yet no less material, presence.
 Their comingling with the book and annotations is a kind of literary animacy, or what Nathan Snaza has recently called “animate literacy.”
 As he describes it, “some animals make marks that circulate in various media with affective agency and that are in turn attended by other animals” producing “collisions among bodies and agencies—many of them nonhuman” (Snaza 4, 7).
 Wollstonecraft’s attention to the collisions of marginalia, not unlike the epistolary form she had already experimented with, foments a literal circulation of affect within the assemblage of text + commentary + hand + asylum + keeper + inmates + fantasy.